 The cluster slides easily back in and clicks into place as the hook latches into place.
 It takes less than five minutes to remove the cluster, change the bulb, and put the cluster back.
 I’ve had to replace quite a few bulbs, and there has never been a problem.

-On the 2013-onwards models there are two screws which have to be removed.
-The cluster then slides forwards and you, and you lift the outside edge to remove it.
+On the 2013-2017 models (I haven’t had to do a 2018-onwards one yet) there are two screws which have to be removed.
+The cluster then slides forwards and you, and you lift the outside edge to remove it .
 Remove the electrical connector and you can see four caps which cover the bulb mountings.
 This is the picture in the Ford Focus manual, but I have to say it is a bit misleading because mine doesn’t look quite like that at the back.
 It’s similar, but definitely not the same.

 According to the manual, the sidelight bulb is behind cap A, the dipped beam light is behind cap B, the main beam lamp is behind cap C, and cap D conceals the indicator lamp.
 After removing a cover, you apparently turn the bulb holder anti-clockwise to remove it, and then push the bulb in gently and turn it anti-clockwise to remove it from the holder.
 In actual fact, behind the rubber covers my bulbs are held in with clips, but they still come out and go back in very easily – and they’re keyed so you can’t put them in wrong.
 Whatever your cluster looks like, it isn’t difficult to remove the bulbs one at a time to find the right one.